Traditional Thai Medicine and the Four Body Elements

 The Four Elements Themselves

-The imbalance in the four internal elements can be caused by a direct imbalance in the four external elements (environmental influence).
+The imbalance in the Four Internal Body Elements can be caused by a direct imbalance in the Four External Elements (environmental influence).

 The Seasons

-Heat and cold during different seasons clearly can affect human health.
+Heat, cold, humidity, dryness, and wind during different seasons can affect human health.

 Age

-During different periods of our lives, people are more prone to get ill from the influence of different elements.
+During different periods of our lives, people are more prone to get ill from the influence of the External Elements and weakening of the Internal Four Body Elements.

 Geography

-As the geographic location of where one life dictates the weather and the environment, it can play a role in affecting one’s health.
+As the geographic location of where one lives dictates the weather and the environment, it can play a role in affecting one’s health.

 Time